Anthurium brownii makes a perfect air-purifying plant, thanks to its large heart-shaped leaves that effectively trap air impurities.

 - Cut back on fertilizing in fall and winter when the plant is dormant.

-It would only require repotting if it has outgrown its current pot or needs fresh potting mix.
+It would only require repotting if it has outgrown its current pot or needs fresh potting mix, usually every 2 years.

-Consider sliding out the plant and checking for root bulbs size in early spring.
-Consider repotting if the roots have engulfed the soil.
+Consider sliding out the plant, checking for root bulb size in early spring, and repot if the roots have engulfed the soil.

 - Water the soil the previous day or a few hours before to moisten it.